jetstack/finops-stack/installation/README.md

-# Installation using Helmfile
+# FinOps Stack deployment

+This documentation provides instructions for installing the FinOps Stack in Kind cluster for a quick setup.

+For deployment on a GKE cluster, refer to the [GKE docs](./gke.md) and deployment on a EKS cluster refer to the [EKS docs](./eks.md).

+## Using Helmfile

 Installing Helm charts with lots of dependencies and CRDs is challenging; these instructions use Helmfile to mitigate issues with Helm.

-This documentation provides instructions for installing the FinOps Stack in Kind cluster for a quick setup.
-For deployment on a GKE cluster, refer to the [gke docs](./gke.md).

 ## Pre-requisites